finncyr/ECO_LoL_Overlay_serverless/README.md

 # ECO LoL Overlay serverless
 Serverless variant of League of Legends Overlay, used in Broadcasts for League of Legends

-## UNILIGA VERSION
+## PRIME LEAGUE VERSION

 Due to licensing there are multiple versions of this overlay avalaible!
-This is the Version shown in Productions for "Uniliga"!
+This is the Version shown in Productions for "Prime League"!

 ## Usage